DimitriCapetz/arista-nsx/README.md

 - Arista EOS version 4.20.2.1F
 - Arista CVP version 2017.2.3

-The scripts should work using DNS names or IPs in the input JSON file EXCEPT for the eapi script.
-This one requires the use of DNS for the switches today.
-If that is an issue, it can be worked around in a number of ways.
-Contact me if you help in that area.
+The scripts are built assuming you have DNS functioning for each switch in your environment  If that is an issue, it can be worked around in a number of ways.
+Contact me if you help in that area and you want to use IP addesses for the switches.

-Please also note that today, this script will only work for two switches at a time.
-It also does not support hardware binding to MLAG ports today.
-This will be added in the future.

 It should also be noted that I have disabled SSL certificate checking in the scripts.
 If you have signed certificates in your environment, you can remove the sections detailed in the script comments to re-enable it.